ne1s0n/paper-drone2report/README.md

 The DEM file is quite large (~500 MB), therefore it is not included in this `Github` repository, but has been uploaded to [figshare](https://doi.org/10.6084/m9.figshare.30327727.v2) (`case-study-3/`), together with the corresponding shape file.

+The configuration file [DEM_barley_field_height.ini](case_studies/case-study-3_DEM_height/DEM_barley_field_height.ini) will instruct **drone2report** to extract the average height for each plot from the DEM file (as sepcified in the shape file: there are 264 plots in the barley field, one per barley accession).

+However, to detect lodging (i.e. the reduction of height over time) we need to process the DEM files from multipel successive flights.
+As we saw in [case study n.
+2](#case-study-n-2---monitoring-vegetation-indices-over-tim)

 ### Case study n.
 4 - loading multisource data and optimizing an index